-B. The changes "proposed" in Question 1 exceed the PTO's authority to require restriction C. The Notice misstates the current legal status of several "proposed" changes D. The Notice's representations of "burden" are not accurate statements of the PTO's history E. The statements of effect on the agency violate Information Quality Act principles F. Paperwork Reduction Act and Executive Order 12,866 limits on regulations G. Restriction requirements, like any other agency decision, require statements of reasons H. The letters filed in response to the restriction Request for Comment of <write me=""></write> II.
-PTO should correctly advise the public of the status of the Love and Bahr oranda18 III.
-A pri mer in rule making19 A. The Love memo, the Bahr memo, and any change that matures out of this RFC are "rules" covered by a number of rule making laws B. A rule-making time line21 C. Costs that must be considered by the PTO in all filings under Executive Order 12,866, the Regulatory Flexibility Act, and the Paperwork Reduction Act D. The PTO's pattern of misrepresenting facts to tribunals by mischaracterizing public comments exposes individual PTO attorneys to ethical sanctions, up to and including disbarment IV.
-Question 2: More effective review A. Current Petitions practice is terribly broken B. Examiners and Petitions decision makers should be required to consult with the Good Guidance Office / ombudsman on legal issues V. Question 6: other issues A. Examiners should be given counts commensurate with the complexity of the applications they examine B. Rule 145 should be amended to clarify that restrictions beyond the statute are not authorized
+Table of Contents I. auth riction must be administered within the limits of the PTO's statutory orization, and for the benefit of the public, not solely for the PTO's internal of the solet of the sole Α. Economics of restriction practice В. The changes "proposed" in Question 1 exceed the PTO's authority to require restriction C. The Notice misstates the current legal status of several "proposed" changes D. The Notice's representations of "burden" are not accurate statements of the PTO's history E. The statements of effect on the agency violate Information Quality Act principles F. Paperwork Reduction Act and Executive Order 12,866 limits on regulations G. Restriction requirements, like any other agency decision, require statements of reasons H. The letters filed in response to a Request for Comment of 2003 should be reinstalled on the web, and would usefully inform the PTO now II.
+PTO should correctly advise the public of the status of the Love and Bahr noranda III.
+A pri mer in rule making Α. The Love memo, the Bahr memo, and any change that matures out of this RFC are "rules" covered by a number of rule making laws В. A rule-making time line C. Costs that must be considered by the PTO in all filings under Executive Order 12,866, the Regulatory Flexibility Act, and the Paperwork Reduction Act D. The PTO's pattern of misrepresenting facts to ex parte tribunals by mischaracterizing public comments, and understating economic effect and Paperwork burden, exposes individual PTO attorneys to ethical sanctions, up to and including disbarment IV.
+Question 2: More effective review Α. Current Petitions practice is terribly broken В. Examiners and Petitions decision makers should be required to consult with the Good Guidance Office on legal issues